Stalking expert Nico van den DriesStrongwood

 In addition, feelings of shame often arise against family, friends, acquaintances, colleagues, supervisors and employees, so that seeking help is often limited or often not done for fear of this shame.

-Nico van den Dries: Most behaviors can be classified in a model, I will only mention a marathon as an example, the behaviors often start as mentioned above and can be classified in the first 30 kilometers.
-The last part is therefore often the toughest and often manifests itself by serious facts such as attacking, following, setting cars on fire, damage to property, terrifying on a physical basis and even in extreme cases physical violence to the victim at the finish. of the marathon.
-The objective in stopping stalking is of course to ensure that the perpetrator does not reach the finish line.
+Most behaviors can be accommodated in a model.
+I will mention a marathon as an example, the behaviors often start as mentioned above and can be accommodated in the first 30 kilometers.
+The last part is therefore often the toughest and often manifests itself through serious acts such as stalking, tracking, setting fire to cars, causing damage to property, frightening on a physical basis and even in extreme cases physical violence to the victim at the finish. of the marathon.
+The objective in stopping stalking is, of course, to ensure that the perpetrator does not reach the finish line.

 Based on Dutch and German research among famous persons, it can be assumed that about one third of the stalkers of famous persons have a psychiatric disorder with clear delusions.
 Probably a higher percentage has a personality disorder such as narcissism, an inflated sense of self, sensitivity to abandonment or instability of mood.
 In this group there is often an overreaction to injury and impulsivity.

-Thijs Zeeman: What I have seen in recent years is that stalking is getting worse, the registrations more and things more diverse.
-The police certainly take matters seriously, but often cannot do anything or simply do not have the knowledge and manpower to do so.
-Through the program we help the victims by confronting the perpetrator on screen, this often has the necessary stop effect and in some cases the research that we do contributes to the police file and something can be actively done.
+What I've seen in recent years is that stalking is getting worse.
+The registrations are more and more and the cases more diverse.
+The police certainly take things seriously but often can't do anything.
+Often there is simply not the knowledge and manpower for this.
+Through the program we help the victims by confronting the perpetrator on the screen, this often has the necessary stop effect and in some cases the investigation we do contributes to the police file and something can be actively done.